portnov/circles-puzzle/README.md

 selected) and press left mouse button to rotate it counterclockwise, or right mouse button to rotate it clockwise.

-Also standard controls to manipulate the viewport are available:
+Also controls provided by Gloss library to manipulate the viewport are available:

 * Quit
   - esc-key

 * Move Viewport
   - arrow keys
-  - left-click drag

 * Zoom Viewport
   - page up/down-keys
   - control-left-click drag
-  - right-click drag
   - mouse wheel

 * Rotate Viewport
   - home/end-keys
-  - alt-left-click drag

 * Reset Viewport
   r-key